GabiUp2/BookClub_local_poc/README.md

   - [ ] Send little traces to Tempo - What's a good small trace to send from the app or from server?
   - [ ] Add git commit and branch to metrics.

+### The definition of Done for phase 1:
+  - The Observability - tests:
+    - [ ] I'm able to see tests execution by each branch/commit of the repo in Grafana
+    - [ ] I'm able to compare the tests between branches/commits of the repo in Grafana
+    - [ ] I'm able to see the change of execution time of test in time for all tests, differentiating between the branches/commits, test types and test files of the repo in Grafana.

+  - The Observability - function execution time:
+    - [ ] I'm able to see function execution time for endpoints each branch/commit of the repo in Grafana
+    - [ ] I'm able to compare the function execution time between branches/commits of the repo in Grafana
+    - [ ] I'm able to see the change of function execution time in time for all functions, differentiating between the branches/commits, function types and function files of the repo in Grafana.

 ### Phase 2: Backend
 - [x] Implement basic REST Server, using FastAPI with the following enpoints:
   - `/metrics`